maggi373/TerralizationModcore/README.md

 ### Cloning

-For cloning; Note: you will get an folder named TerralizationServer if not specified
+For cloning; Note: you will get it in an folder named TerralizationServer if not specified

 git clone https://github.com/Thorfusion/TerralizationServer